September 24, 2019

 SCALE - Southwestern's two-year J.D. program is essentially a concentrated, immersive, skill-centered J.D.
 The SCALE program is broken down into eight periods and begins in June (instead of August).
 By the time traditional student start classes, SCALE students have already completed ten units.
 You still have breaks, but it is pretty much year-round school.
 SCALE graduates will tell you that it was worth hitting the books for two summers to finish in two years!

 Still too fast?
 Not to worry.
 SCALE offers a 2.5-year option for the same price.
-You take fewer units during each period of your second year while benefiting from additional academic support courses.
+You take fewer units during the second year and complete your degree in the fall semester of your third year while benefiting from additional academic support courses.
 You would start your J.D. program mid-June and then take classes in an extra fall session and graduate in December.

 Click here for additional information on all things SCALE (be sure to watch the videos in the sidebar).